mikolmogorov/Ragout/docs/USAGE.md

 Because the decomposition procedure is parameter-dependent, the assembly is performed in multiple iterations with different synteny block scale.
-Intuitively, the algorithm firstly considers only contigs that are long enough and then puts shorter ones into the analysis.
+Intuitively, the algorithm firstly considers only contigs that are long enough and then insert shorter ones in the assembly.

 For bacterial genomes, we recommend to run Ragout in three iterations with the block size equal to 5000, 500, 100.